E-Verify: Frequently Asked Questions

 You may only create an E-Verify case for an employee who receives payment or remuneration and for whom you complete a Form I-9, Employment Eligibility Verification.
 An intern may be considered a paid employee if he or she receives payment or anything of value, which could include free or reduced housing, meals, etc. Check with your legal counsel or human resources professional to determine whether your company’s interns should be considered paid employees that require employment eligibility verification.

-The E-Verify company ID number, which consists of four to six numerical characters, is located on the first page of the memorandum of understanding (MOU) directly below the E-Verify logo.
+The E-Verify company ID number, which consists of four to seven numerical characters, is located on the first page of the memorandum of understanding (MOU) directly below the E-Verify logo.
 Program administrators who have completed the tutorial may also obtain the company ID number as follows:

 - Log in to E-Verify with your assigned user ID and password.